Non-abelian extensions and automorphisms of post-Lie algebras: Abstract

 \section{Abstract}

 In this paper, we introduce the concepts of crossed modules of post-Lie algebras and cat$^1$-post-Lie algebras.
 It is proved that these two concepts are equivalent to each other.
-We also construct a non-abelian cohomology for post-Lie algebras to classify their non-abelian extensions.
-At last, we investigate the inducibility of a pair of automorphisms for post-Lie algebras and construct a Wells-type exact sequence.
+Secondly, we construct a non-abelian cohomology for post-Lie algebras to classify their non-abelian extensions.
+At last, we investigate the inducibility problem of a pair of automorphisms for post-Lie algebras and construct a Wells exact sequence to solve it.

 {\bf MSC 2020:} 17B40, 17B56, 18G45

 {\bf Keywords:} post-Lie algebras, crossed modules, non-abelian extensions, automorphism.